I-2-8-20.Instructions to Decision Writers

 Cite to the pertinent evidence or testimony on which the ALJ relies (specifically noting the exhibits or testimony that support findings and the ultimate conclusion);

 Provide directions for each step of the sequential evaluation process, identifying the step at which the claim is being allowed or denied;

 Include instructions relating to the “B” and “C” criteria for mental impairments at steps two and three of the sequential evaluation process;

 Include any pertinent observations or comments regarding symptoms and why the symptoms are or are not supported by the evidence of record;

 Explain how the ALJ resolved any conflicts in the record;

-State the weight given to opinion evidence;
+For a claim(s) filed before March 27, 2017, state the weight given to opinion evidence;

 Include a function by function residual functional capacity (RFC) assessment;